Nirvana

 12"s also came out in the UK, Germany, and Spain.
 In the UK and Germany, there were regular black vinyl 12"s in picture sleeves, but also picture discs.
 These are all easy to find and are some of the more common versions of this single on the market at any given time.
 The Spanish 12" is slightly tougher, but not terrible.

 The prices for the common UK variants all went up a few years ago, but have stayed largely stable since.
-The standard UK 12" and 7" with black paper labels have been rising a bit.
+The standard UK 12" prices have been rising lately.
 The 2011 7" has also been on its way up.
-The German version prices have all been dead flat for the past few years.
-The French 7" has actually been dropping, while the Spanish 7" and 12" have been rising slightly (accounting for inflation, these have probably been flat).
+The German version prices have all been flat for the past few years.
+The French 7" and Spanish pressings have been stable.

 There were a couple of other interesting variants that emerged from Central and South America.
 Promo 7"s came out in Mexico, Costa Rica, and Argentina.
 These are all tough finds and generally quite expensive.
-More copies of the Mexican one have surfaced in the past few years, and the price has come down a bit as a result.
+More copies of the Mexican one surfaced for a couple of years, and the price came down a bit as a result, but sales have gotten more scarce again.
 It is hard to value the Costa Rica version - it has only been sold a few times over the past five years, and most of those times were in 2019.
 Since then, it has either sold for preposterously high or preposterously low prices.
 The Argentina 7" has been mostly stable for five years.

 In 2011, a couple of additional 20th anniversary vinyl versions were released.
 In the U.S., there was a black 10", included as part of the Nevermind - The Singles set.
-I have seen it sold by itself a few times, so I am including it here.
-I'm not sure if this was just people breaking up the set and selling the records individually.
+I have seen it sold by itself a few times, but it was really part of this set.
 Then, there was a red 10".
 This was limited to 1,700 copies and was given away by Fender with the purchase of a Kurt Cobain Fender Mustang guitar.
-I expected this one to become more valuable than it has.
-It's not cheap, by any means, but its value has mostly held steady for years (and has probably come down a bit, to be honest).
+The prices for these did not jump as quickly as I thought they would, but they have been rising.
 The real surprise was the UK 7".
 This was a black vinyl reissue, ostensibly limited to 1,000 copies and only available to the UK.
 Sales of this edition have remained sparse - more consistent with a quantity lower than 1,000.
-It has gotten a little expensive - not terribly.
+It is getting more expensive.

 Version Value ($) Scarcity Price Trending